Flotomate/product_docs/source/request-management/introduction-request-management.rst

    produces a lot of data, which the product gathers to generate essential reports.

--  It Improves service quality by removing manual tasks and fulfillment delays with automated workflows and approvals.
+-  It Improves service quality by removing manual tasks and fulfilment delays with automated workflows and approvals.

--  Our product helps Technicians to manage the entire life-cycle of activities linked to the fulfillment of a Request made by customers and other stakeholders.
+-  Our product helps Technicians to manage the entire life-cycle of activities linked to the fulfilment of a Request made by customers and other stakeholders.

 -  It increases end-users’ satisfaction by keeping them informed with